BehrRiley/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

 Optimally, you can directly open the folder directory with the `Open Resource Pack Folder` button in the `Resource Packs...` section of your in-game menu.

-The best template for modifying existing models and textures for Minecraft is the default resource, which can be found in your Version Jar directly located in the directory: `/.minecraft/versions/`.
+The best template for modifying existing models and textures for Minecraft is the default resource, which can be found in your Version Jar directly located in the > Directory: `/.minecraft/versions/`.
 You can extract this to it's respective file and locate the `Assets` folder within.
 Note that if you copy the entire `assets` folder as a template, you may consider removing material you don't change, as it's extra file storage you don't need to contribute to the resource pack.